-Symbiosis School of International Studies (SSIS) under the aegis of Symbiosis International University organized an 'International Students' Meet' for a discussion with students from various countries on September 29, 2016.
+Symbiosis School of International Studies (SSIS) under the aegis of Symbiosis International (Deemed University) organized an 'International Students' Meet' for a discussion with students from various countries on September 29, 2016.

 International Students were invited to speak briefly about their countries in context to their respective geography, economy, language, society and some of their major domestic and foreign policy issues.